Vijayakrishnantk/UK-Train-Rides-Data-Analysis-Using-Python/README.md

 **📌 Project Overview**

-This project focuses on analyzing railway journey data to understand passenger behavior, ticket pricing, and operational performance.
+This project focuses on analyzing railway journey data to understand passenger behavior, ticket pricing and operational performance.

 The analysis is performed using Python with powerful data analysis and visualization libraries.

-The dataset includes information such as ticket class, payment method, journey status, delay reasons, and pricing.
+The dataset includes information such as ticket class, payment method, journey status, delay reasons and pricing.

 The main goal is to extract meaningful insights that can support better decision-making in transportation systems.